 I did have the first occasion to explain to someone what the hell I’m doing riding up, hopping off, pulling out a flag and a camera, furiously writing in a binder while trying to keep it dry, then tapping away on a mobile command center.
 I told him about eighty of us were scattered around east of the Mississippi having fun this weekend.

 About an hour south is the town of Lexington, home of VMI (Virginia Military Institute) and Washington & Lee University.
 This might have been very easy, but something tells me the RallyMasters knew that there would be hundreds of families visiting these campuses this weekend, making getting in and out of town challenging.
 At least it wasn’t a parade!

-There was a bonus Blacksburg (Lane Stadium) that was more or less along the way, but Washington & Lee was a 1 pointer, and there lie ahead of me, in sequence, 2, 3 & 4 point locations for the Yahtzee Small Straight.
+There was a bonus Blacksburg (Lane Stadium) that was more or less along the way, but Washington & Lee was a 1-pointer, and there lie ahead of me, in sequence, 2, 3 & 4-point locations for the Yahtzee Small Straight.
 Blacksburg would be dismissed.

 The Route to Snowville was one of those amazing twisting, rolling country roads that riders love.
-Again, had it not been for the rain and leaves, the revs would have certainly be higher, and the heightened pulse would be attributed to exhilaration rather than anxiety.
+Again, had it not been for the rain and leaves, the revs would have certainly been higher, and the heightened pulse would be attributed to exhilaration rather than anxiety.

 This time, a rider would be arriving just as I was headed away.
 That somehow made me feel better than following someone else; but he probably had a later start, which meant I needed to get moving.